fafty/fafty-frontend/README.md

 ## Code scaffolding

-Run `nx g @nrwl/react:component new-component-name --project=fafty` to generate a new component.
+Run `nx g @nrwl/react:component new-component-name --project=main` to generate a new component.

-Run `nx g @nrwl/react:page new-page-name --project=fafty` to generate a new paage.
+Run `nx g @nrwl/react:page new-page-name --project=main` to generate a new paage.

 > You can use any of the plugins above to generate applications as well.